pshihn/ecp-website/pickers/slider-color-picker.md

 ```

 ## Demos
-You can play with the color picker at the top of this page or checkout the following links to play in the sandbox.
+You can play with the color picker at the top of this page or check out the following links to play in the sandbox.

 [No Framework](https://codesandbox.io/s/slider-color-picker-q6bp4)